microsoft/WhatTheHack/xxx-FabricLakehouse/Student/Challenge-00.md

 - A Microsoft Fabric subscription.
 At the time of writing, Microsoft Fabric is in public preview and a free trial is available at aka.ms/FabricTrial.

+- A Microsoft Fabric enabled workspace.
+Either you or your organisation's administrator will need to create this.
+Instructions can be found at https://learn.microsoft.com/en-us/fabric/get-started/create-workspaces

 - Power BI desktop.
-You can download this from https://powerbi.microsoft.com/en-us/downloads/
+This can be installed from https://aka.ms/getpowerbi

 - A love of terrible sea-themed puns